alwinvandeput/zcx_return2/README.md

 # ZCA_ZCX_RETURN2_PATTERNS.abap
 This program contains all code patterns (a.k.a snippets or templates) for adding quickly error handling code.

+# ZCA_ZCX_RETURN2_UNIT_TEST.abap
+This ABAP program executes the unit tests for class ZCX_RETURN2.
+Start the unit test with Ctrl + Shift + F10.

 # ZCX_RETURN.abap -> is the old version.
 Don't use it.